Sometimes we get in a rut in marriage where we actually hurt our spouses because we enable sin.

 A man who refuses to provide for his family, and who has become this lazy, also needs Christians to come alongside him and say, “put up or shut up”.
 This isn’t acceptable.
 I would say that the same would be true for a spouse who is consistently getting the family deep into debt with spending.

 If your spouse is acting in such a way that they are denying a vital part of themselves and a vital part of the Christian life–like responsibility or intimacy or community–then doing nothing about it enables that spouse to avoid any impetus for spiritual growth.

-Churches should be places where the wounded come to find healing, not where the wounded come to give them cover so they can avoid healing.
 And yet all too often that is what we’ve done–we hate divorce so much that we ignore the other side: God does not want an army of wounded, damaged people.
 He wants wholeness.
 And so we must deal with people who are refusing to confront huge issues.

 Note that I’m not talking about a difference in sex drives, or problems when one spouse won’t do any housework.
 I’m not talking about disagreements over child rearing or over the role of TV in the house.
 I’m talking about things that go to the very heart of who we are as people and what is our relationship before God.
 And these are issues which, if not dealt with, will continue to drive someone further away from God and further into darkness.

 In the old days, brothers would come to support their sister and would give the husband a pounding.
 That doesn’t happen anymore.
 But churches need to fulfill that role.

 In my book I use an example of a church intervention.
 A woman was married to a man who was consistently driving his family into deeper and deeper debt.
 She was working hard to try to keep the family afloat but she couldn’t manage it anymore because of his spending.